BerndHagen/Medio-Universal-Downloader/README.md

   - **AMD:** RX 580 or RX 6600 or newer with AMF support
   - **Intel:** Arc A380 or newer with QuickSync support, integrated Iris Xe graphics acceptable
 - **Storage:** 1 GB of free disk space on SSD plus additional space for downloads
-- **Software:** No additional runtime required (self-contained)
+- **Software:** .NET 10.0 Runtime ([Download](https://dotnet.microsoft.com/download/dotnet/10.0/runtime)) - **Not required as application is self-contained**
 - **Internet:** High-speed broadband connection (25 Mbps or faster)

 **Note:** Medio is designed exclusively for Windows.
 Linux and macOS are not supported, even through compatibility layers like Wine.
+The .NET 10.0 Runtime is bundled directly in the installer, allowing Medio to start immediately without requiring separate installation.

 ## Third-Party Libraries